Tropicana Atlantic City: The Quarter

 The Quarter at Tropicana is a dining, shopping and entertainment complex.
-The Quarter features nine restaurants, twenty-one shops, eight nightlife venues, a spa and the city's only movie theater, an IMAX Theater.
+The Quarter features nine restaurants, twenty-one shops, eight nightlife venues, The Zen Spa and the city's only movie theater, an IMAX Theater.

 The Quarter at the Tropicana is a Mini Shopping Mall.

 Controversies

-A major controversy involving expansion of the resort occurred in 1995 when the Tropicana (then known as TropWorld), the Casino Reinvestment Development Authority, and the city attempted to acquire adjacent land owned by Joseph Milano at 1 South Brighton Avenue for a surface parking lot using eminent domain.
+A major controversy involving expansion of the resort occurred in 1995 when the Tropicana Casino And Resort (then known as TropWorld Casino And Entertainment Resort), the Casino Reinvestment Development Authority, and the city attempted to acquire adjacent land owned by Joseph Milano at 1 South Brighton Avenue for a surface parking lot using eminent domain.
 A lawsuit was filed by Milano and his family in New Jersey Appeals Court (Milano v.
 Adamar of New Jersey d/b/a TropWorld Casino and Entertainment Resort, Casino Reinvestment Development Authority, City of Atlantic City, et at.) to stop the use of eminent domain.
 A New Jersey appeals court agreed with the Milano family and issued a restraining order preventing TropWorld and the CRDA from proceeding.
 As of 2014, Joseph Milano and members of his family still live in the building which was built in 1897 and purchased by his father in 1935.

+On October 30, 2003, part of the Parking Garage collapsed during construction.
+Of the 300-400 workers at the site, over 20 were injured and 4 were found dead and five of the building's ten stories collapsed.
+The cause of the accident was identified as a result of a failure to provide adequate temporary supports until the concrete dried.